SIOCODE-Open/perfect-micro-services/README.md

 * Each `.ptemplate.mustache` file begins with a special _frontmatter_ section, which contains the _metadata_ of the template.
 * In this specific template, we are using the `forEach` operator: this operator creates a _separate file_ for _each object defined in the referenced data collection_, which is the `micro-services` data collection in this case.
 * Under the `---` part, we can write the actual template content, using the _Mustache templating language_.
-* There are two things we are templatizing for our micro-services:
+* There are two things we are templatizing for our microservices:
-    * The _filename_ of the generated `package.json` file, which is based on the name of the micro-service.
+    * The _filename_ of the generated `package.json` file, which is based on the name of the microservice.
-    * The _name_ field of the `package.json` file, which is also based on the name of the micro-service.
+    * The _name_ field of the `package.json` file, which is also based on the name of the microservice.

 Before moving on, let's see if we did everything correctly.
 To generate code from our model and templates, we should execute the `projor generate` command.
 It should produce the following output: